astropy/astropy/docs/stats/lombscargle.rst

 The ``"naive"`` method is not particularly accurate, because it relies on dubious reasoning about independent frequencies within the periodogram.
-The ``"baluev"`` method and the associated ``"davies"`` bound provide a useful estimate in the alias-free case (i.e. when the survey window does not have any significant structure), and tend to provide a useful upper-limit in more realistic cases.
+The ``"baluev"`` method and the associated ``"davies"`` bound are based on extreme value statistics, and provide an upper-limit for the alias-free case (i.e. when the survey window does not have any significant structure), and tend to provide a useful upper-limit in more realistic cases [8]_.
 The ``"bootstrap"`` method is the most accurate, but can be quite computationally
 expensive: to estimate the level corresponding to a false alarm probability :math:`P_{false}`, it requires on order :math:`n_{boot} \approx 10/P_{false}` individual periodograms to be computed for the dataset.

-Computing the false alarm levels is straightforward.
-Here we compute the 10%, 5%, and 1% false alarm probability levels for the above dataset, with the standard normalization:
+Computing the false alarm levels via these methods is straightforward with Astropy.
+Here we compute the
+10%, 5%, and 1% false alarm probability levels for the above dataset using the ``"baluev"`` method under the standard normalization:

 >>> probabilities = [0.1, 0.05, 0.01]
->>> ls = LombScargle(t, y, dy, normalization='standard')
+>>> ls = LombScargle(t, y, dy)
 >>> ls.false_alarm_levels([0.1, 0.05, 0.01],
 ...                       method='baluev')
 array([ 0.16880942,  0.1818131 ,  0.2103278 ])